Reviews You Can Rely On

 Doesn't lay flat when empty

 When your trip goes off the beaten path, you'll want a bag that can keep up.
 That is exactly what the Osprey Sojourn Porter 46 is built for.
 If rolling a suitcase is impractical and lugging a duffel bag takes too much effort, then this comfortable carry on backpack is likely what you're looking for.
 Its 46-liter volume will easily stow all the gear you need, but internal and external compression straps secure items and cinch down to reduce the size of the bag.
 The 100% recycled ripstop nylon is well-padded and protects your bag from bumps, bruises, and the occasional rain shower.
 There is also a large and well-cushioned laptop sleeve.
-But the best part, and likely why you might choose a travel backpack, is that it is incredibly comfortable to carry, even when fully loaded up.
+But the best part, and likely why you might choose a travel backpack, is that it is incredibly comfortable to carry, even when fully loaded.

 Despite the many things we liked about the Sojourn Porter, there are a few cons to both this bag and travel backpacks in general.
 To keep the size and weight of a travel backpack manageable, you'll likely have to pack light or bring additional pieces of luggage.
-The Porter is beefy enough that you can fit plenty of gear, but that also makes it easy to overload the bag, sometimes making it heavy and bulky.
+The Porter is beefy enough to fit plenty of gear, but that also makes it easy to overload the bag, sometimes making it heavy and bulky.
 The Porter fits comfortably in airplane overhead bins; however, its rounded design makes it a bit awkward to fit under seats or in tight places.
 Likewise, when walking around a crowded area, it feels like you're wearing an obtrusive and bulky turtle shell.
 All in all, the Porter is a great option for those who prefer to keep all their belongings close and want to ditch the roller bag.
 Another very comfortable travel backpack to consider is the Osprey Farpoint 40; it has a robust harness and strap system reminiscent of a hiking backpack.
 It is also quite easy to live out of.

 Read more: Osprey Sojourn Porter 46L review